Magpies And Superstition

 Flap your arems like wings and caw loudly to mimic the magpie’s missing mate.

-The fear that a lone magpie will bring bad luck is fairly common throughout the UK, but in some areas there are more specific magpie superstitions:
+The fear that a lone magpie will bring bad luck is fairly common throughout the UK and Ireland, but in some areas there are more specific magpie superstitions:

 A single magpie seen near the window of a house is a sign of an impending death.

 if you see a magpie when starting a journey and moving from right to left then the journey will be hazardous.